 ⑤ About securing human resources

 Talented people in each field of business, including production, R&D, marketing, sales, logistics, management, etc., are essential to the achievement of the company group’s goals, and securing personnel with the qualifications and skills required by the relevant legislation is essential to conducting business operations.
 Also, when expanding overseas, global personnel responsible for the management and business operations of local subsidiaries are essential, but when securing such personnel does not proceed as planned due to changes in the employment situation and the supply and demand of labor, it may affect the business activities and business results of the company group.

 (2) Matters related to technology and security

 The company group actively conducts technological development activities to further expand its business, but there are risks associated with the development of new products and technologies.
 For example, when a new product or technology takes time to commercialize or put into operation, the timing of its market launch may be delayed as a result of major changes in related market conditions and the decline of competitiveness of the company group’s products due to the advent of new technology, new products, and alternative products produced by other companies.
 Also, in industry-academia-government collaborations and joint company development projects, when cooperation does not progress well, the company group may not be able to obtain the intended results.

 ② About intellectual property

-However, there is no guarantee that our group will not infringe on the intellectual property rights of other companies in the future, and that our business performance may not be affected if a lawsuit is filed.
+However, there is no guarantee that the company group will not infringe the intellectual property rights of other companies in the future, and when a proceeding is filed, it may affect business performance.

 ① About exchange rate fluctuations